WWPOL/Game-Deals/README.md

 - https://react-bootstrap.github.io/

 ## Development
-Make sure you have the latest versions of Node and Yarn.
-Install Gatsby CLI with `npm install -g gatsby-cli`.
+Make sure you have the latest versions of [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install/).
 Install dependencies with `yarn install`.
-Run `gatsby develop` to get going!
-Whenever a push/PR into master happens, a GitHub Action will inject our environment variables, run `gatsby build`, and push the site to gh-pages.
+Start development with `yarn start` or `yarn develop`.
+Preview a production build with `yarn build && yarn serve`.
+When ready to deploy, use `yarn deploy`.